Why Shocks are Such an Important Part of Your Race Car Setup

 How Does it Work?

-Springs support your car’s weight and absorb or dampen the various shocks generated from road friction, and ensure the wheels track the road’s surface as it changes.
+Springs support your car’s weight and absorb or damp the various shocks generated from road friction, and ensure the wheels track the road’s surface as it changes.
 Over track bumps or curbs, the spring compresses, absorbing the force, and then rebounds to release the energy.

 Springs control the distance at which the wheel moves up and down, but the shocks control the speed at which they move up and down by stopping the spring from compressing or rebounding too quickly.